joaoCrulhas/resource-permissions/README.md

 - `validators`: This folder contains the validators of the domain
 - `dtos`: This folder contains the dtos of the domain
 - `entities`: This folder contains the entities of the domain.

+# Api documentation
+The api documentation is available in the file `ResourceGroups.postman_collection.json`, where you can use this and import in your postman.